BMW Z4 roadster - Practicality & boot space

 The BMW Z4 proves a lot less compromised than many rivals when it comes to daily use

-The BMW Z4 compares well against the Porsche Boxster and Alpine A110 when it comes to interior space and comfort, and is claimed to represent a big forward advance over the previous model, too.
-However, many will find the Z4 represents too much of a compromise over a BMW 2 Series Convertible or BMW 4 Series Convertible, and the relatively small 52-litre fuel tank means top-ups may be frequent.
+The BMW Z4 compares well against the Porsche Boxster and Alpine A110 when it comes to interior space and comfort, and represented a big improvement over the previous model, too.
+However, many will find the Z4 represents too much of a compromise over a BMW 4 Series Convertible, and the relatively small 52-litre fuel tank means top-ups may be frequent.

 BMW Z4 interior space & storage